CELEBRATE ISRAEL – 5th MAY, 2022 / 4th Iyar 5782

 The murderous threats against this small nation, that has miraculously remained standing through the continuous attacks on every front by the enemy since its inception, are as virulent and relentless as ever.
 They have, in fact, escalated and become even more blatant and outspoken.
 Anti-Semitism has morphed into Anti-Zionism, an attack against both Christians and Jews who believe in the Bible’s authenticity as the eternal Word of God and in its proclamations regarding the Land of Promise.

-In almost all Bible-believing circles there is a growing anticipation of the imminent arrival/return of Messiah to the Mount of Olives in Jerusalem.
+In almost all Bible-believing circles there is a growing anticipation of the imminent arrival of Messiah to the Mount of Olives in Jerusalem.
 Only God Himself knows the details of the ‘bigger picture’ of His plan.
-In the meantime, we can stand together with Israel and in Messiah and aspire to faithfully do all our Father gives us to do, with joy at all He has already accomplished and in great hope for the promises still to be fulfilled. ￼
+In the meantime, we can stand together in support of Israel and aspire faithfully to do all our Father gives us to do, with joy in all He has already accomplished and in great hope for the promises still to be fulfilled. ￼

 1. James M. Monson with Steven P. Lancaster, Regions on the Run, Biblical Backgrounds, Inc. 2009, 30.

 2. Abraham Joshua Heschel, Israel: An Echo of Eternity, Jewish Lights Publishing, 1995, 224.